mess-nlesc/mess-model/docs/netlogoHPC/README.md

 chmod +x job.sh
 ```

-## Create archive to be copied to HPC
+## Create an archive to be copied to HPC

 Copy `model`, `netlogo-headless.sif`, and `job.sh` in the directory, say `jobHPC`.
 Where `model` is a given model, `netlogo-headless.sif` is a container and `job.sh` is a shell script that contains command to be run.